Log in to your account

 Ashtabula County, Ohio, United States

-The Ashtabula County Covered Bridges form the largest collection of historic covered bridges in Ohio, with 19 preserved wooden structures.
-These constructions date from the 19th and early 20th centuries and served to protect the wooden frameworks from weather exposure.
+The Ashtabula County Covered Bridges are part of Ohio's hidden treasures and form the largest collection of historic covered bridges in the state, with 19 preserved wooden structures.
+These constructions date from the 19th and early 20th centuries and were designed to protect the wooden frameworks from weather exposure.

 Worden's Ledges